 Depreciation is the wearing out of an asset over time and is properly recognized as a cost of doing business.
 Economic depreciation refers to the actual wearing out of the asset as reflected in changes in the asset's value over time.
 A pure income tax would allow a deduction for economic depreciation.
 Because of the difficulties involved in measuring economic depreciation, the tax code groups assets into broad categories and mandates depreciation schedules for assets in each category.
 Tax depreciation may bear some resemblance to economic depreciation but it should be stressed that tax depreciation is a policy tool that may be used to encourage or discourage certain types of investment at the expense of other types.
-Accelerated depreciation refers to a depreciation schedule that allows for more rapid tax depreciation than economic depreciation.
+Accelerated depreciation.
 The limit of accelerated depreciation is expensing, an immediate deduction for the entire cost of the asset.